volarisapp/volar.is/README.md

 # Volaris Website

-This repository contains the source code for the Volaris website, a project built using Svelte and Tailwind CSS to provide a modern, responsive, and interactive user interface.
+This repository contains the source code for the Volaris website, a project built using Svelte and Tailwind CSS.

 ## Table of Contents